mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 purpose of skill utilization: small watercraft, hovercraft, submersibles, and large watercraft.
 Any character with skill in one of the divisions can operate watercraft in another division at -1.
-For example, a character with small watercraft- 2 could operate submersibles, hovercraft, and large watercraft at Ievei -l.
+For example, a character with small watercraft-2 could operate submersibles, hovercraft, and large watercraft at Ievei -l.
 Small watercraft are operable by one person, often considered a driver or operator.
 Typically, they do not exceed